-To the School: Please complete the information below, and email to your Visiting Team Members.
-Name of School Preferred School Contact/Title Phone While visiting our school you will be staying at Hotel: Address: Phone: To the On-Site Visiting Team Member: Please complete this form and return to the school as soon as possible.
-Name Home Address School Phone Cell Phone Emergency Contact Phone Method of travel to our school driving air travel other If flying, in order to arrange transportation from the airport to the hotel and the school, please list your flight information: Date arriving: Airline Flight # Time Date leaving: Flight #Flight # Other useful information (allergies, special needs, etc.): Technology: Will you be bringing a laptop?
-Yes No (if not, we will provide a computer for you.)
+omplete the information b

+Name of School Address

+Preferred School Contact t/Title

+While visiting our scho ol you will be staying at

+Hotel:

+Address:

+Phone:

+Team Member: Please of - soon as possible.

+Name

+Home Address

+School Phone

+Cell Phone

+Emergency Contact Pho ne

+r schooldriving

+If flying, in order to arrar nge transportation from th e airport to the hotel an d the school, please list your flight information:

+Date arriving: Airline Flight # Time

+Date leaving: Airline Flight # Time

+Other useful informat ion (allergies, special needs s, etc.):

+Technology: Will you be bringing a laptop?
+Yes No (if not, we will provi de a computer for you.)